Back to home page click here

 It is no coincidence that one of the characters is a therapist - perhaps as much for ourselves as for the on-screen characters.
 In an absorbing, gritty (and appropriately shot) film that has much to say about the state of the human - and specifically the male - condition, Anthony LaPaglia, the male lead, is utterly compelling as an Australian detective undergoing his own mid-life crises, a tough role to which he brings immense realism and, ultimately, pathos.
 Despite the difficult nature of the film's central themes, it is not without its moments of humour and its ending outlines a hopeful, if fragile, future.

 Note: At the time that Calvin submitted this review to me, I had not seen "Latana".
-I have subsequently see it twice and fully endorse his positive assessment.
+I have subsequently viewed it twice and fully endorse his positive assessment.
 This is a finely-plotted work with a carefully-constructed narrative that engages and challenges in equal measure.

 "Lara Croft: Tomb Raider"